Buying real estate in Slovenia?

 Everything you need to know is included in our Slovenia Property Pack

-In Slovenia, expect moderate inflationary effect
+In Slovenia, expect minimal inflationary effect

 Neutral